 - Freshly Grated Nutmeg - Optional.
 I like adding ground nutmeg to my pie.
 Freshly grated is best and has a better aroma and flavor.

-- Large Eggs - Use a good flavored egg, which may cost a bit more but is worth it.
+- Large Eggs - Use a good-flavored egg, which may cost a bit more but is worth it.
 Bargain eggs often have a gamey, barnyard taste.

 - 100% Pure Canned Pumpkin - For consistently good flavor use Libby's Canned Pumpkin.
 This is an ingredient that I never substitute for another brand.
 Also, do not use "pumpkin pie filling".
-This is not the same as canned pumpkin.
+It is not the same as canned pumpkin.

 - Vanilla Extract - Optional.
 I love vanilla in custard pies and can't resist adding it to pumpkin pie.